-Android 8.1 adds support for color management that can be used to provide a consistent experience across display technologies.
-Applications running on Android 8.1 can access the full capabilities of a wide gamut display to get the most out of a display device.
+Android 8.1 and higher include support for color management that can be used to provide a consistent experience across display technologies.
+Apps running on Android can access the full capabilities of a wide-gamut display to get the most out of a display device.

-Previous Android releases did not include color management support and instead relied on content and displays being compatible (a goal often aided by the TV industry).
-However, recent display technologies allow for much larger gamut displays that do not display existing content as expected.
-With Android 8.1, devices that use a wide-gamut display (e.g. active-matrix organic light-emitting diode or AMOLED, some LCDs) will be able to see wide-gamut content from applications.
+Previous Android releases didn't include color management support and instead relied on content and displays being compatible (a goal often aided by the TV industry).
+However, recent display technologies allow for much larger gamut displays that don't display existing content as expected.
+With Android 8.1 and higher, devices that use a wide-gamut display (for example, active-matrix organic light-emitting diode or AMOLED, some LCDs) can see wide-gamut content from apps.

 Determining device support

-Devices with wide-color displays running Android 8.1 should support color management (wide-color).
-Before enabling this feature, ensure the device meets the following requirements:
+Devices with wide-color displays running Android 8.1 or higher should support color management (wide-color).
+Before enabling this feature, ensure that the device meets the following requirements:

 - Device display meets the hardware requirements, which include a well-characterized display that supports the Display-P3 colorspace.
-If the display does not meet this requirement, do not enable color management.
+If the display doesn't meet this requirement, don't enable color management.
 To reduce CPU and GPU impact, support for extended sRGB and HDR10 in the display pipeline is desirable.

 - Device supports a factory calibration process that generates calibration data (stored on the device) to adjust for manufacturing variance in display behavior.
-At a minimum, calibration data should allow the display to accurately display sRGB content and D65 and D73 white points (future versions of Android may support full ICC profiles for each device).
+At a minimum, calibration data should allow the display to accurately display sRGB content and D65 and D73 white points.

-If the above requirements are met, you can enable the color management feature for the device.
+If these requirements are met, you can enable the color management feature for the device.

 Implementing color management